Anna-Lise Williamson

 Anna-Lise Williamson MASSAf is a South African virologist.
 She is a Professor of Virology at the University of Cape Town.
 Her area of expertise is human papillomavirus, but is also known on an international level for her work in developing vaccines for HIV.
-These vaccines have been introduce in phase 1 of clinical trial.
+These vaccines have been introduced into phase 1 of clinical trial.
 Williamson has published more than 120 papers.

 Education

 Williamson received a PhD at the University of the Witwatersrand in 1985.
 Her Ph.D. thesis was entitled "An Electron Microscopic and Immunocytochemical Study of Jaagsiekte".
 Williamson was also a fellow at the Royal Society of South Africa and at the University of Cape Town.

 Accomplishments

 Anna-Lise Williamson is the Director of University of the Cape Town vaccine Research group GLP.
 Her area of expertise and what she is best known for is Human Papillomavirus and HIV Vaccines.